lkilpela/miniRT/README.md

 - `ft_lstiter`
 - `ft_lstmap`

+## 📝 Evaluation Requirements

+The `libft` project was evaluated based on the following criteria:

+1. **Code Quality**: The code must be clear, concise, and efficient.
+It should be well-organized and easy to read.

+2. **Functionality**: All functions must work correctly and handle edge cases.
+The library should not have any memory leaks.

+3. **Compiling**: The library must compile without any errors or warnings.

+4. **Makefile**: The project should include a Makefile that compiles the library and includes rules like `all`, `clean`, `fclean`, and `re`.

+5. **Bonus**: Bonus points were awarded for additional functions that are useful for the rest of the program.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/lkilpela/libft/blob/main/docs/LICENSE) file for details.